 Maybe not in patra-Cleo’s case, however in this circumstance – heavy – is necessary and it comes back to the flaw of critiquing people you are acquainted with.
 There is a bias towards the writer and even the bias is usually biased.
 These fellow writers are people I admire, respect and enjoy – but what is heavy for some, may resonate with a thousand others, so I’m running with the latter.

-As for the poem – a lot of tweaking, chopping and brutal fine tuning and a new, super subtle title.
+As for the poem – a lot of tweaking, chopping and brutal fine tuning is still needed.
+But it does sport a new, super subtle title.
 Voila –

 Little Lady lump of rock